Skip to content

 While these activities were once the norm, they now feel tedious and wasteful.
 People are used to doing most things remotely, whether it be scheduling appointments online, texting quick updates to several people at once, or sending documents over email.
 And for good reason: digital communication is more convenient and time-saving.

 Digital communication is particularly well-suited to building and land use permitting approvals that involve a lot of moving parts.
 Without it, land use and building permitting work streams that require paper submissions and in-person collaboration can cause approval timelines to balloon to months, or even years.
-A digital communication platform for managing permit applications and inspections—also known as a community portal—can help shorten timelines, reduce costs, and improve customer and staff satisfaction.
+A digital communication platform for managing permit applications and inspections—also known as a community portal or simply online portal—can help shorten timelines, reduce costs, and improve customer and staff satisfaction.

 Is Your Paper-Based Process Causing Communication Breakdown?